cloudmesh/technologies/chapters/tech/apache-apex.md

 An application may consist of one or more operators each of which define some logical operation to be done on the tuples arriving at the operator.
-These operators are connected together to form streams.
-A streaming application is represented by a DAG that consists of operators and streams [@www-apex-operators].
+These operators [@www-apex-operators] are connected together to form a network of streams.
+A streaming application is represented by a DAG that consists of operators and streams.
 The Apex platform comes with support for web services and metrics.
 This enables ease of use and easy integration with current data pipeline components.
 DevOps teams can monitor data in action using existing systems and dashboards